SSH Agent

 Streamline SSH access to your managed infrastructure with Keeper's built-in SSH agent

-This SSH Agent capability is available to all Keeper users.
+Keeper Desktop and SSH Agent is available for all platforms:

 In the Keeper vault, you can store the SSH private key two ways: